Back to Blog

 How an Amazon Account Transfer Works

 Buying an aged Amazon seller account is straightforward when you work with someone who has done it before.
-Our transfer process has been refined over 1,600+ successful transfers across 9 years.
+Our transfer process has been refined over 1,700+ successful transfers.
 Every step exists for a reason — to protect the buyer, ensure a clean handover, and get you operational as fast as possible.

 This guide walks through the complete transfer process from first contact to full account control.
 No vague overviews — we cover exactly what happens at each stage, what paperwork is involved, what anti-linking means and why it matters, and what you should do in your first 30 days as the new account owner.